notatree2/notatree2/README.md

 Anyways, have an amazing day and God bless you person reading my readme!

-Thank you, and God bless you person reading my README!

 <!--
 **notatree2/notatree2** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.